 DataFed is best suited for mid-tier data access patterns, such as managing important and/or relatively stable data over the duration of a research project.
 Applications that require low-latency and/or high-bandwidth data I/O should utilize local or high-performance parallel file systems; however, DataFed can (and should) be used to stage data in and out of these systems once data processing is complete.
 At the other end of the spectrum, DataFed can be used for long-term storage and dissemination of reference data; however, DataFed does not currently provide all of the features necessary for long-term data curation or data publication – such as disaster recovery, Digital Object Identifiers, or interfaces with external publication indexing services.

 DataFed development is on-going, and the software is currently in alpha-production state with baseline features.
-For more information, or for questions regarding access to source code or collaboration opportunities, please contact Dale Stansberry at email@example.com
+A recent CSCI DataFed whitepaper is available at https://arxiv.org/abs/2004.03710 For more information, or for questions regarding access to source code or collaboration opportunities, please contact Dale Stansberry at firstname.lastname@example.org